vculibraries/alma-primo-customizations/alma-primo-bookplates.md

 ## Part 1: Cataloging setup

-Our catalogers use the 599 field for gift notes: `$a` for the note display, and `$c` is "virtual bookplate."
+Our catalogers use the 599 field for gift notes: `$a` for the note display, and `$c` for the label "virtual bookplate."

 Here is an example: